 We have different factors we are looking at.
 First, the population should be at least half a million people.
 Next, we consider city density.
 The city should not be too sparse because the vehicle can only drive at 30km/h.
 Then we also have the weather factor.
 If the city is too hot, it is not ideal for our current version.
 We are working on a new version for hotter cities like in southern Europe.

 What sort of challenges and opportunities come with being a multi-city operator?

 One of the biggest challenges currently is the lack of coordination when it comes to regulation between the cities.
 To address this issue, we are working with cities, like Biel, to develop a legal framework.
 The huge opportunity that being multi-city brings is that we have users who are, for example, living in Biel and working in Basel, and they can use our service in both cities.
-Therefore we see a certain multimodal use because people would take the vehicle, go to the train station, take the train and then from the new train station, take the vehicle again to go to their point of interest.
+Therefore we see a certain multimodal use because people would take the e-pod in Swiss, go to the train station, take the train and then from the new train station, take the vehicle again to go to their point of interest.

 You recently transitioned to Vulog’s AiMA platform.
 Tell us about that experience: what was your motivation to partner with Vulog and what did you appreciate about working with our team?